color logo

 If you are not covered under a spouse’s benefit plan or some other type of insurance, what are your options?

 1. You can go without coverage.
-A sad statistic in this country is that an estimated 45 million Americans are without health insurance.
-And 60% of those people are small business owners.
+A sad statistic in this country is that an estimated 55 million Americans (as of 2012 survey) are without health insurance and that number continues to rise.
+And a large percentage of those people are small business owners.

 2. You can purchase coverage directly from an insurance company.
 Make sure you specifically ask if they offer any plans for Small Businesses/Sole Proprietors that you can try to qualify for.
 My insurance company didn't tell me about this program up front, I had to ask about it after I saw an article in the newspaper.